hyperledger/besu-docs/docs/Concepts/Privacy/Flexible-PrivacyGroups.md

 !!! caution

-    All members of an onchain privacy group must be using the same version of Hyperledger Besu.
+    All members of a flexible privacy group must be using the same version of Hyperledger Besu.
 If using different versions, the private state within the privacy group may become inconsistent.

 In the default implementation of the group management contract, the signer of the private transaction